 Compare: $110.00 Total Ops Costs Per Hour for a Cessna 172

 Until recently, demand for new airline pilots had increased dramatically over requirements from 5 or 10 years ago.
-Due to the coronavirus impact on airline transportation, we believe this demand will be significantly reduced for the next 2-3 years.
-However, over a longer 20-year timeframe, according to Boeing (2019), an estimated 804,000 new commercial and airline pilots are needed, (an increase from 637,000 estimated in 2017) over the next 20 years.
-This requirement is a 5-fold increase of the 165,000 airline pilots flying today and a timely market entry in 2-3 years for the high-tech all-electric eFlyer 2 trainer.
-To meet this pilot training demand, it is estimated that the addressable market of 45,000 units is needed.
-Of this total, the eFlyer target market is 36,000 units.
+Due to the coronavirus impact on airline transportation, we believe this demand will be temporarily reduced for the next 2-3 years.
+However, over a longer 20-year timeframe, according to Boeing (2019), an estimated 804,000 new commercial and airline pilots are needed over the next 20 years.
+This requirement is a 5-fold increase of the 165,000 airline pilots flying today.

 Due to the age and operating expense of the fleet, the existing 230,000-unit General Aviation fleet is ripe for replacement.
 The majority of these aircraft were manufactured between 1960 and 1983 when production averaged over 10,000 units per year.
 Sales slumped in the early 1980’s due to market saturation, rising fuel cost and limited access to capital with high interest rates.
-According to the FAA and GAMA, in the U.S. there are 10,800 two-seat trainers in use today that average 48-years old.
+According to the FAA and GAMA, in the U.S. there are approximately 11,000 trainers in use today that average 48-years old.
 These old, legacy aircraft are difficult and costly to maintain, burn expensive leaded aviation gasoline producing CO2, and are nearing obsolescence.
 With great operating cost and performance benefits, the eFlyer 2 and the eFlyer 4 are designed to be ideal replacements for much of the General Aviation fleet.